Bounded orbits of Diagonalizable Flows on finite volume quotients of products of $SL_2(\mathbb{R})$: Abstract

 \section{Abstract}

-We prove a number field analogue of W. M. Schmidt's conjecture on the intersection of weighted badly approximable vectors and use this to prove an instance of a conjecture of An, Guan and Kleinbock \cite{AGK}.
+We prove a number field analogue of a result of C. McMullen that the set of badly approximable numbers is absolute winning.
+We also prove a weighted version.
+We use this to prove an instance of a conjecture of An, Guan and Kleinbock \cite{AGK}.
 Namely, let $G := \SL_2(\RR) \times \dots \times \SL_2(\RR) $ and $\Gamma$ be a lattice in $G$.
-We show that the set of points on $G/\Gamma$ whose forward orbits under a one parameter Ad-semisimple subsemigroup of $G$ are bounded, form a \emph{hyperplane absolute winning} set.
+We show that the set of points on $G/\Gamma$ whose orbits under a one parameter Ad-semisimple subgroup of $G$ are bounded, form a \emph{hyperplane absolute winning} set.